22 interesting facts about the Marshall Islands

 14. To clean up the contamination caused by the tests, a giant concrete dome, known as “the Tomb,” was constructed to bury over 87,782m3 (3,100,000ft3) – or 35 Olympic-sized swimming pools – of radioactive soil and debris.

-15. Ranked by land area only, the Marshall Islands is the sixth smallest sovereign state in the world.
+15. Ranked by land area only, the Marshall Islands is the seventh smallest sovereign state in the world.

 16. Despite its tiny land area, the Marshall Islands are scattered across over 750,000 sq miles (1,942,491 sq km) of the Pacific Ocean – an area roughly the size of Mexico.